-Motorcycles, cars, trucks I've owned...etc.
+Motorcycles, cars, trucks, ETC...that I've owned....

-1960 Harley XLCH 116730, I purchased bought it brand new.
+1960 Harley XLCH 116730, I purchased it brand new.

 1957 BMW R-60 engine 918165

-1962 BMW R69S 168948
+1962 BMW R69S engine 168948

-1964 BMW R60, purchased new 261718
+1964 BMW R60, purchased new engine 261718

 1970 Honda Trail 90, was originally my father's.

-1971 BMW R75/5 ...BESIDES that one I have had three other 1971 and 1971-1/2 R75/5 bikes, PLUS one that was green that I had for only 2 weeks, that was a trade-in to me for my BMW-600 car ...I traded the green R75/5 in on a new one ...can't stand green motorcycles!
+1971 BMW R75/5 ...Besides this one I have had three other 1971 and 1971-1/2 R75/5 bikes, PLUS one that was green that I had for only 2 weeks, that was a trade-in to me for my BMW-600 car ...I traded the green R75/5 in on a new R75/5 that wasn't green!

-1972 BMW R75/5, full dresser 2986604 ...I put a LOT of miles on this one.
+1972 BMW R75/5, full dresser 2986604 ...I put a LOT of S-miles on this one.

 I've had quite a few R100RS and R100RT bikes, in various situations of ownership, custody, use-of, etc.